leonardpahlke/carbonaut/CONTRIBUTING.md

 # Contributing to Carbonaut

 This file describes how you can contribute to the project.
 We follow a common git workflow to make changes that drives with opening pull requests from forked repositories.

-> :warning: This project is in the phase of the initial planning.

 ## Communication Channels

-A Slack workspace is already excisting, an auto-invite will come soon.
-Until then please open a issue with your email and we will invite you.
+*tbd*

 ## Meetings

-Regular meetings will be established soon.
+*tbd*

 ## Project Governance

-Project governance is documented [here](https://github.com/Carbonaut/community).
+Project governance is documented [here](./GOVERNANCE.md).
-We plan to have open and vendor neutral governance in the project once it is fully established.

 ## GitHub Workflow